Mobile Network Operator (MNO) Credit Scoring and Automated Underwriting

 A range of data domains were used for decisioning, robo-underwriting workflow development and initial, Zoral ML MFS model tuning.
 Data volumes included,

 - 39m prepaid GSM subscribers with 1 year of monthly and daily aggregates

 - 750,000 prepaid GSM subscribers with 6 months monthly and daily aggregates;

-- 1.5m of MVP data and Mobile Wallet data customers with 6 months detailed transactions and daily aggregates (1m active customers with15m transactions per month).
+- 1.5m Mobile Wallet customers with 6 months detailed transactions and daily aggregates (1m active customers with 15m transactions per month).